GaloisInc/HARDENS/specs/RTS.md

     alias Props for Properties;
     package id Characteristics 'IEEE Std 603-2018 Characteristics';
     comment TopLevelPackages about Architecture, Hardware, Properties, Characteristics /* These are the core top-level subsystems characterizing HARDEN work. */ }

-%viz RTS
+package Architecture {
     import RTS;
-// import Glossary;

-package Architecture {
     /** Note that this is the *systems* architecture, which is different than our software, harddware, or data architectures. */